Samo1408/Test/README.md

-# SpoofMyDevice Devices
+# Pixel Devices

-Community-maintained device preset files for `SpoofMyDevice`.
+Community-maintained device preset files for `Pixel Devices`.

 Each preset lives in the repository root as a single JSON file such as:

 - `Google Pixel 8 Pro.json`
-- `Samsung Galaxy S25 Ultra.json`
+- `Google Pixel 10 Pro.json`
-- `Samsung SM-X900.json`
+- `Google Pixel 9 Pro.json`

 ## Format